 Then, activate your automation flow and watch the bot do the work of a whole customer service team.

-Another form of quick response made possible with ManyChat automation is Conversation Starters.
+Another form of quick response made possible with ManyChat automation for brand trust is Conversation Starters.
 The process itself uses the same steps as keyword responses for customer service situations above; but this time, you’re speaking directly to your target audience in a marketing campaign.

 Let’s give you an example.
 Roma by Rochi ran an Instagram giveaway competition that involved Instagram followers and potential customers.
 Participants sent specific keyword in a DM that triggered a flow, entering them into the giveaway and providing more chances to enter.